RanaivosonHerimanitra/Rangular/README.md

 # R binding to Angular
-This is an experimental approach to bind rstat to Angular.
+This is an **early experimental** approach to bind rstats to Angular.
 R loves Angular and that's why I build this project.
-This project allows R users and developers to get access of the full capabilities of Angular framework.
+This project will allow R users and developers to get access of the full capabilities of Angular framework.
 No javascript knowledge is required though but helpful.

 # Requirements: